FlavScents AInsights Entry: Isoamyl Acetate (CAS: 123-92-2)

 4. Use in Flavors

-Isoamyl acetate is widely used in flavor formulations, particularly in fruit-flavored products such as candies, beverages, and baked goods.
-It functions as an impact note, providing a distinct banana or pear flavor.
-Typical use levels in finished food products range from 1 to 50 ppm, with low levels around 1-5 ppm, typical levels at 10-20 ppm, and high levels up to 50 ppm.
-It is stable under normal processing conditions but may degrade under extreme heat or acidic conditions.
+Isoamyl acetate is extensively used in flavor formulations, particularly in fruit-flavored products such as candies, beverages, and baked goods.
+It functions as a primary impact note, providing a strong banana flavor that can be used alone or in combination with other esters to create complex fruit profiles.
+Typical use levels in finished food products range from 1 to 30 ppm, with higher concentrations used in confectionery and lower levels in beverages.
+Isoamyl acetate is stable under typical food processing conditions, although it may hydrolyze under extreme pH or prolonged heat exposure.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature